-NU 143 Health Assessment and Diagnostics II 1 Semester Hour Prerequisite: NU 132, NU 133, NU 134 Pre/Co-requisite: BIO 125/BIO 125L, NU 142, NU 144
+NU 143 Health Assessment and Diagnostics II

+Prerequisite: NU 132, NU 133, NU 134

-This course is designed to focus on abnormal assessment and diagnostic findings.
-Modifications of assessment for select populations will be addressed.
+Pre/Co-requisite: BIO 125/BIO 125L, NU 142, NU 144 This course is designed to focus on abnormal assessment and diagnostic findings.
+Modifications of assessment for select populations is addressed.

-NU 144 Nursing Concepts of Health and Illness I 9 Semester Hours
+NU 144 Nursing Concepts of Health and Illness I

-Prerequisite: NU 132, NU 133, NU 134 and PSY 200

-Co-requisite: NU 142 and NU 143
+Prerequisite: NU 132, NU 133, NU 134 and PSY 200 Co-requisite: NU 142 and NU 143Pre/Co-requisite: BIO 125/125L

-Pre/Co-requisite: BIO 125/125L

-This course builds upon foundational concepts across the lifespan while introducing the concepts of the wellnessillness continuum and the individual and family response.
+This course builds upon foundational concepts across the lifespan while introducing the concepts of the wellness-illness continuum, and the individual and family response.
 Classroom and laboratory experiences provide opportunity for application of the nursing process and development of clinical judgment and decision making.

-NU 234 Nursing Concepts of Health and Illness II 9 Semester Hours Prerequisite: NU 144 and PSY 200 Pre/Co-requisite: ENL 101
+NU 234 Nursing Concepts of Health and Illness II

+Prerequisite: NU 144 and PSY 200

+Pre/Co-requisite: ENL 101

 This course expands the concepts of the wellness-illness continuum, with emphasis on the expanding family, mental health-illness and tertiary care within the community.

 Classroom and laboratory experiences provide opportunity for analysis within the nursing process and application of clinical judgment and decision making.

-NU 244 Synthesis of Nursing Concepts 9 Semester Hours Prerequisite: NU 234 Co-requisite: NU 245
+NU 244 Synthesis of Nursing Concepts

+9 Semester HoursPrerequisite: NU 234Co-requisite: NU 245